Lmashiro/NWT/README.md

-# SimpleCrowdSale
+# New World Token

-* a simple crowdsale contract on QTUM
+* New World Token Based on QTUM